ruff-lang/specification/README.md

 => (* 2 3) => 6
 ```

-**Note:** the above about dependent bindings may change to a more classic lisp-like syntax of `let*` unless I'm able to hide that overhead under the compiler so non-dependent bindings are still done without a nested (and thus more efficient) manner.
+**Note:** the above about dependent bindings may change to a more classic lisp-like syntax of `let*` unless I'm able to hide that overhead under the compiler so non-dependent bindings are still done without nesting.

 ### Functions